marcusguay/CudaJPGDecoder/README.md

 three channels, 4:4:4 subsampling and that was non progressively encoded

-I plan on adding compatibility to these types of JPGs later and maybe an encoder eventually
+I plan on adding compatibility to these types of JPGs later and maybe even an encoder eventually

 ## Requirements
 - NVIDIA GPU with compute capability 3.0 or higher